tarantool/doc/doc/release/index.rst

 information, release policy, and other documents.
 To download Tarantool releases, check the `Download <https://www.tarantool.io/en/download/>`_ page.

-All currently supported versions are listed on this page :ref:`below <release_supported_versions>.
+All currently supported versions are listed on this page :ref:`below <release-supported-versions>`.
 The information about earlier versions is provided in :ref:`release-eol-versions`.

 The Enterprise Edition of Tarantool is distributed in the form of an SDK that has